A lot of times we read

 account of the story is found in chapter 8 but in chapter 6 earlier in time we

-sought to touch Him, for power went out from Him and healed them all."
+read that, "the whole multitude sought to touch Him, for power went out

+from Him and healed them all."
 (Luke 6:19 NKJV)

-Marks account of the
+Mark's account of the

 event of the woman's healing is found in chapter 5 but in the next chapter, a

-little later in time, we are told, "Wherever
+little later in time, we are told, "Wherever He entered, into villages,

-He entered, into villages, cities, or the country, they laid the sick in the
+cities, or the country, they laid the sick in the marketplaces, and begged Him

-marketplaces, and begged Him that they might just touch the hem of His garment.
+that they might just touch the hem of His garment.
+And as many as touched Him

-the country that by touching Jesus one could be healed.
-The woman left home based on some things she
+touching Jesus one could be healed.
+The

-whether or not she would leave home to go to Jesus.
-Was her faith strong enough to get her to
+would leave home to go to Jesus.
+Was her

-act?
 It was a test of her faith.

 Many people today do not